Research

 View the most recent draft here.

 Uneven Bars?
-Looking for Evidence of Environmental Microaggression Theory in NCAA Women’s Gymnastics - with Seth Cannon
+Using a New Dataset of Women’s Gymnastics Scores to Look for Environmental Microaggression Effects in the NCAA - with Seth Cannon

 View the most recent draft here.

-The Effect of WWII Expenditures on the Longevity of the Black Population - with Adriana Lleras-Muney and Joe Price
+The Effect of WWII Expenditures on the Longevity of the Black Population - with Adriana Lleras-Muney, Joe Price, and William Wygal

 This study exploits cross-sectional variation in WWII wartime production contracts distributed at the metropolitan district level that were attached to an anti-discrimination order (Executive Order 8802) to estimate the effect of government spending on the average lifespan of Black people in those metro districts.